EDCD/EDMarketConnector/README.md

 Plugins
 --------
+Plugins extend the behaviour of this app.
+To install a downloaded plugin:

+* On the Plugins settings tab press the “Open” button.
+This reveals the `plugins` folder where this app looks for plugins.
-Plugins extend the behavior of this app.
-To install a downloaded plugin, open the `.zip` archive and move the folder contained inside into the following folder:
+* Open the `.zip` archive that you downloaded and move the folder contained inside into the `plugins` folder.

+You will need to re-start EDMC for it to notice the new plugin.

+The `plugins` folder is located at:

 * Windows: `%LOCALAPPDATA%\EDMarketConnector\plugins` (usually `C:\Users\you\AppData\Local\EDMarketConnector\plugins`).
 * Mac: `~/Library/Application Support/EDMarketConnector/plugins` (in Finder hold ⌥ and choose Go &rarr; Library to open your `~/Library` folder).
 * Linux: `$XDG_DATA_HOME/EDMarketConnector/plugins`, or `~/.local/share/EDMarketConnector/plugins` if `$XDG_DATA_HOME` is unset.

-You will need to re-start EDMC for it to notice the new plugin.

 Refer to [PLUGINS.md](PLUGINS.md) if you would like to write a plugin.